B36 Tórshavn

-B36 Tórshavn (Bóltfelagið 1936 Tórshavn) is a Faroese semi professional football club based in the capital of Tórshavn, playing in the Faroe Islands Premier League, the top tier of Faroese football.
+B36 Tórshavn (Bóltfelagið 1936 Tórshavn) is a Faroese football club based in the capital of Tórshavn, playing in the Faroe Islands Premier League, the top tier of Faroese football.
 B36 Tórshavn has always played its home games in Gundadalur.
-Originally all Faroese football teams played on gravel grounds, but starting in the late 1980s the grounds were changed into second generation artificial turf.
-All the artificial pitches have been changed into third generation artificial turf, approved by FIFA.

 Today B36 Tórshavn is among the most successful football clubs in the Faroe Islands, having won the Faroe Islands Premier League 11 times, the Faroese Cup 6 times and the Faroese Super Cup once.
 The club also has a women's section, which is currently in the process of rebuilding.
 B36 Tórshavn is one of the biggest football clubs in the Faroe Islands, and is known for playing technical and positive football.
+In April 2024, F.C.
+Copenhagen announced their partnership with B36 Tórshavn.

+B36 Tórshavn blends historical success, European exploits, and a strong youth-to-national-team pipeline.
+With thriving men's and women's teams and community impact, it's a stalwart of Faroese football.